ianbrault/wifi-lamp/README.md

 The main components of this repository are:

-- `setup_wifi`: a script used to configure the WiFi connection on a device
-- `lamp_dev_cli`: a program that runs on a device and acts as a WebSocket client which sends/receives messages to/from the paired device, and additionally controls the actual lamp LEDs on the device
 - `lamp_srv`: a central WebSocket server used to facilitate communication between users and devices
+- `lamp_dev_cli`: a program that runs on a Raspberry Pi and acts as a WebSocket client that sends/receives messages to/from the paired device, and additionally controls the actual lamp hardware
+- `lamp_usr_cli`: an iOS application that acts as a WebSocket client that is used to turn the lamp on and off
 - `lamp_protocol`: a library containing common WebSocket utilities shared between `lamp_srv` and `lamp_cli`
+- `lamp_ios_lib`: an FFI extension of `lamp_protocol` that is cross-compiled to iOS architectures for use in the `lamp_usr_cli` application
 - `dbg_usr_cli`: a command-line program that emulates user client functionality

-## Initial Setup (for the developer)
+- `setup_wifi`: a script used to configure the WiFi connection on a device

+# Developer Setup

+## Raspberry Pi

 ### Set up the Raspberry Pi Zero to emulate Ethernet over USB